 There's not a huge amount of ports, but the selection is decent enough, with a USB-C port that can also charge the unit.
 It also has a proprietary charging port as well.

 However, by switching to Windows 10 Home (which is free to do), you can install more complex applications, and it's here where the Surface Go 2's limited hardware becomes apparent.
-For causal use, it's fine, but rule out gaming and any intensive tasks like video editing.
+If you choose to do the also free upgrade to Windows 11 (on 8th-gen i5-8350U or i7-8650U processor only), your experience will probably be similar.
+For casual use, it's fine, but rule out gaming and any intensive tasks like video editing.

 Here is the Microsoft Surface Go 2 configuration sent to TechRadar for review: